aplchian/lamrim/mind-mental-factors/notes.md

 **Three types of faith**

-1. **Clarifying Faith** - a clear mind engendered by seeing the excellent qualities of those so endowed, such as the three jewels.
-When this faith is generated, the murkiness of the mind is cleared away, whereupon all excellent qualities of realiztion become suitable to arise in one's continuum.
+1. **Clarifying Faith དང་བའི་དད་པ།** - a clear mind engendered by seeing the excellent qualities of those so endowed, such as the three jewels.
+When this faith is generated, the murkiness of the mind is cleared away, whereupon all excellent qualities of realization become suitable to arise in one's continuum.
-2. **Faith of Conviction** - gaining conviction through contemplating the modes of dependent arising, cause and result, and so forth that are taught by the conqueror
+2. **Faith of Conviction ཡིད་ཆེས་ཀྱི་དད་པ་** - gaining conviction through contemplating the modes of dependent arising, cause and result, and so forth that are taught by the conqueror
-3. **Wishing Faith** - recognizing the delusions can be eliminated to attain nirvana / enlightenment.. the faith thinking 'I shall definitly attain them'
+3. **Wishing Faith་ མངོན་འདོད་ཀྱི་དད་པ།** - recognizing the delusions can be eliminated to attain nirvana / enlightenment.. the faith thinking 'I shall definitly attain them'